 DP15064 Advertising Arbitrage

-Arbitrageurs with a short investment horizon gain from accelerating price discovery by advertising their private information.
+An arbitrageur with short investment horizon gains from accelerating price discovery by advertising his private information.
 However, advertising many assets may overload investors' attention, reducing the number of informed traders per asset and slowing price discovery.
-So arbitrageurs optimally concentrate advertising on just a few assets, which they overweight in their portfolios.
-Unlike classic insiders, advertisers prefer assets with the least noise trading.
-If several arbitrageurs share information about the same assets, inefficient equilibria can arise, where investors' attention is overloaded and substantial mispricing persists.
-When they do not share, the overloading of investors' attention is maximal.
+So the arbitrageur optimally concentrates advertising on just a few assets, unless his trades have significant price impact.
+The arbitrageur's gain from advertising is increasing in the assets' mispricing and in the precision of his private information, and is decreasing in its difficulty for investors.
+If several arbitrageurs have private information, inefficient equilibria can arise, where investors' attention is overloaded and substantial mispricing persists.